What the AI productivity step-function looks like — and the substrate that produced it

 Harness engineering became the dominant frame.
 Across Anthropic's three-agent harness, Google Scion's multi-agent hypervisor, MongoDB's platform metalayer, and Claude Code's reframing as "programmable runtime with 22 lifecycle events," the industry converged on a single sentence: "if you're not the model, you're the harness."
 Production rejected unconstrained swarms.
 The winning shape is bounded deterministic workflows with phase-gating — Plan-Execute-Verify loops, hard circuit breakers, human-on-the-loop.
 The numbers: 65% of enterprise AI failures trace to harness defects — context drift, schema misalignment, state degradation — not reasoning gaps.

-2. What bstack is
+What bstack is

 It's not a framework.
 It's not a SaaS.
 It's a curated set of skills you npx skills add broomva/bstack into your Claude Code, Codex, Gemini CLI, OpenCode, or any of the 50+ agent CLIs the skills ecosystem supports.
 Each primitive is a small, opinionated piece of substrate: a hook, a script, a reflexive rule, or a configuration block.
 Each one closes a specific failure mode that would otherwise drift into entropy across an unsupervised session.

-3. The nine primitives
+The eleven primitives

 # Primitive Closes the failure mode Mechanism